 I am a woman with larger than average hands.
 Will the men's grips be a better fit for me?

 Yes, if you are women with larger hands, especially in palm width, go for the men's size.
 The main difference in the men's size compared to women's is the width.
 If this sounds like you, then follow the men's sizing.

 The grips are designed to fit true to size and still give sufficient fold to create the dowel effect.
-Let's say you are a male right at 4.5 inches in palm length you will do fine with a men's medium.
-However, there are two things to consider.
+Let's say you are a male right at 6.5" (16.5 cm), from the first joint of your middle finger to the crease just below your palm, you will do fine with a men's medium.
+However, there are two things to consider: 1.
 If you prefer a larger fold than average, then size up.
-If you have very thick hands, sizing up would be recommended.
+2. If you have very thick hands, sizing up would be recommended.